Itamar Ben-Avi: Journalism and literary career

 Ha Şavuja ha Palestini (in Hebrew: השבוע הפלשתיני; modern transliteration: ha-Shavua ha-Palestini).
 11 January 1929.

 He was the chief editor and journalist of Doar HaYom, the then Hebrew style-twin of the British Daily Mail, from 1920 to 1933.
-In his numerous opinion and commentary articles in Doar HaYom he also advocated the widespread use of the international language Esperanto.
+He also advocated the widespread use of the international language Esperanto.

 Ben-Avi was an advocate for the Romanization of Hebrew.
 He favored the Latin alphabet, a full alphabet with vowel letters, rather than the traditional Hebrew alphabet, a consonantal orthography of Hebrew (with limited matres lectionis) using "squared Assyrian letters".

-He wrote a Hebrew biography of his father.
-This biography was titled Avi ("My Father") and was printed in his own made-up version of a Hebrew alphabet using Latin letters and some variations thereof.
+He wrote a Hebrew biography of his father - this biography was titled Avi ("My Father") and was printed in his own made-up version of a Hebrew alphabet using Latin letters and some variations thereof.
 He pioneered and was chief editor of two short lived Hebrew weeklies in reformed Latin script.
 The first was Hashavua Hapalestini (The Palestinian Week, 1928) and the second was Dror (Liberty, 1934).